ETHSydney/Ethereum-training/solidity/README.md

         }
     }

-    function createNewMathContract() {
+    function createNewMathContract() public returns (address) {
-        math = new Math();
+        return math = new Math();
     }
 }
 ```

 #### Function visibilities

-* external: all, only externally
+* external: can only be externally via th
 * public (default): externally and internally
-* internal: only this contract and contracts deriving from it, only internally
+* internal: only this contract and contracts deriving from it can all internal functions
 * private: only this contract, only internally

 Only functions of the same contract can be called internally.